Printing Terms

 PDF

-Portable Document file.
-A proprietary format developed by Adobe Systems for the transfer of designs across multiple computer platforms.
+Portable Document File is a proprietary format developed by Adobe Systems for the transfer of designs across multiple computer platforms.

 Perfect Binding